K-Yevhen/Django-for-Everybody-Specialization/README.md

-### This is full project of the Django specialization, which includes 4 of the 4 courses in this Specialization:
+### This is full project of the Django specialization, which includes 4 of the 4 courses in this Specialization and all the completed assignments :

 1. Web Application Technologies and Django